cacrespo/gt_monitor/README.md

 - Link to the above: The word 'audiobook' needs to be **adapted to different languages**. "audiolibro" in Spanish, 'Hörbuch' in German, etc.
 - Internal **Dashboard with automatic information ingestion**.

+To solve all this we are going to implement the following data pipeline.

 ## Data Pipeline

 > The current development obtains the results for the word "audiobook" exclusively.
 However, you only need to edit the dictionary in the [following file](dags/data_ingestion_gcs_trends.py#L26-L31) to get the results for any other word.